 Outcomes-Based Contracting

-When delivered according to established research, high-Impact tutoring can dramatically accelerate student academic growth.
+When delivered according to established research, high-impact tutoring can dramatically accelerate student academic growth.
 Outcomes-based contracting ensures tight alignment between Littera and district partners, making programs run more effectively and producing better student outcomes.

 What Does it Mean to Have an Outcomes-Based Contract?